Scthe/express-containers/README.md

 This is the easy way to send a request to the Express server.
 It does not involve service workers.

 1. Express is already running in our QuickJS context.
     1. The definition of `running` is a peculiar one.
-QuickJS context has a state stored in the memory and we can call another script to execute "against" it.
+QuickJS context has a state stored in the memory and we can call another script to execute against it.
 This memory contains info about the Express app.
 The app is not "running", "waiting", or "epoll()-ing".
 It exists in the memory.
 2. Web browser calls a method we added to QuickJS context's `globalThis`.
     1. Look for `forwardRequestToVM(port=_, pathname=_)` log.
     2. In code: `const result = quickJsContext.callMethod(portListeners, 'invoke', [portHandle, pathnameHandle]);`